 It was lovely to be asked to write a piece for the Sunday Post today.
 The remit was France 98 and I wrote about my memories of watching my children watch the Scotland men’s team play their opening match against Brazil.
 I had the absolute honour to travel to France to follow Scotland’s women’s team in the World Cup in 2019 but back in 1998 we thought big tournaments where there for the taking.

 Published by Margot McCuaig

 I’m a novelist and award-winning documentary filmmaker.
 My debut novel, 'The Birds That Never Flew', was shortlisted for the Dundee International Book Prize and longlisted for the Polari First Book Prize.
 'Almost Then', my second novel, was published by Linen Press in April 2021.
 I write, produce and direct documentary films and won Royal Television Society Scotland awards in 2015 with 'Jock Stein' and for 'Jim Baxter' in 2016.
 'Jimmy Johnstone' was nominated for a bronze Torc for Excellence in 2017.
-My feature length documentary film 'Tommy Burns won a RTS award in 2019.
+My feature length documentary film 'Tommy Burns won a Royal Television Society award in 2019 and 'The Women Who Built Glasgow City' won the same award in 2021.
 I made two children who are now making children too.
 That's the biggest achievement of all.
 I live in Glasgow, Scotland and Rathlin Island, Ireland.
 If you want to get in touch you can email me: email@example.com.
 If you'd like me to attend a literature event then please have a look at my Scottish Book Trust profile.
 View all posts by Margot McCuaig